Preparing staff for the transition to Epic Hyperdrive

 When do I need to transition from Epic Hyperspace to Hyperdrive?

 Epic Hyperdrive was released for initial testing in November 2021.
 Its May 2022 update provided widespread access for nearly all users.
-While some health systems have already begun their Hyperdrive transition, most will make the switch in 2023.
-Epic strongly recommends that all health systems move their users to Hyperdrive by the May 2023 release.
+Epic strongly recommended all health systems move their users to Hyperdrive by their May 2023 update.
+But change happens slow and, understandably, some health systems have yet to make the transition.

 It is worth noting that the Hyperspace client will remain in use in the short term.
 The activities used by analysts and builders won’t be fully upgraded to Hyperdrive until a future version, and those roles will need to maintain access to Hyperspace.
 Epic expects to completely replace its classic Hyperspace client with Hyperdrive in the next 2-5 years.